divarvel/blog/posts/2013-07-10-scalaio-cfp-now-open.md

 <http://scala.io/cfp.html>

+The CFP is open until **August, 25th** but try not to submit at the very end of the window :)

 We are looking for speakers willing to share their experience on building applications with scala or any other language, following functional programming techniques.